Skip to Main Content

 International Production Experience

-Costume professionals seasoned on major Hollywood productions at Pinewood Toronto, MELS Montreal, and Vancouver Film Studios, with experience across feature films, series, and commercials.
+Costume pros seasoned on major Hollywood shoots at Pinewood Toronto, MELS Montreal, and Vancouver Film Studios, with experience across feature films, series, and commercials.

 03.